jmd-dk/concept/concept/docs/index.rst

 Contents
 --------
-Below you will find the complete talbe of contents.
+Below you will find the complete table of contents.
 If you're new to CO\ *N*\ CEPT, start with the :doc:`tutorial <tutorial/tutorial>`, which briefly covers installation before taking you on a guided tour through the CO\ *N*\ CEPT universe.